 - 1. Open the GFC Policy and click on "Show Advanced settings" - 2.
-Ensure the settings have been configured as below
+Ensure the settings have been configured as below a.
+Ensure the tservice.exe and tum.exe are configured as "Low Risk"

 3. The process settings need to be configured for High Risk and Low Risk